KatieRandall/Katie-Ariana-Final-Project/README.md

 ```
 git clone git@github.com:KatieRandall/Katie-Ariana-Final-Project.git
 ```
 The two files that must be executed to demonstrate our project are `laptop_pub_and_sub.py` and `rpi_pub_and_sub.py`.
 They must be executed on the laptop/VM and Raspberry Pi correspondingly.
+From the `weather` directory,

-On your laptop, in the terminal, run
+on your laptop, in the terminal, run
 ```
 python3 laptop_pub_and_sub.py
 ```

-On your Pi, in the terminal, run
+and on your Pi, in the terminal, run
 ```
 python3 rpi_pub_and_sub.py
 ```